This page contains information relating to cyber-security.

 Working on this grant led me to grow my knowledge in the field of information security.

-I am also on the team that produces the Cal Poly Pomona annual CyberSecurity Fair, held in conjunction with the National Cyber Security Awareness Month.
+I was also on the team that produces the Cal Poly Pomona annual CyberSecurity Fair, held in conjunction with the National Cyber Security Awareness Month.
+This effort is a byproduct of the Title V funded grant.